Confinement induced interlayer molecules: a route to strong interatomic interactions

+Layered two-dimensional multi-component systems provide a particularly exciting perspective within the field of ultracold atoms.
+Such systems should enable one to create the cold atomic analogues of interaction-driven condensed matter states such as excitonic Bose condensates~\cite{Butov_Nature2002,SeamonsLilly_PRL2009} integer and fractional quantum-Hall states~\cite{TutucHuse_PRL2004,KeloggEisensteinWest_2004, EisensteinMacdonald2004,EisensteinHe1992,SuenTsui1992,LuhmanWest_PRL2008} observed in bilayer two-dimensional quantum well structures. \marton{ More recently a similarly rich quantum Hall behavior~\cite{BaoPRL2010, Yacobi2009} and the emergence of zero field magnetic phases have been observed in bilayer graphene~\cite{WeitzYacobi2010,MayorovNovoselovScience2011,Velasco2012}. } As an even more interesting possibility, multicomponent fermionic and bosonic systems in restricted geometries open the possibility of realizing exotic quantum states of matter~\cite{ketterle_zwierlein_imbalanced_SF, zwierlein_bose_fermi, ketterle_zwierlein_BEC_BCS, jin_unitarity_dynamics}, never observed before. \marton{ Multicomponent bosonic superfluids are expected to exhibit a rich phase diagram of Kosterlitz--Thouless phases, and intriguing quantum phase transitions, moreover, the special structure of topological excitations in certain spinful condensates is expected to modify the character of the phase transition~\cite{MoorePRL2006, Podolsky2009}. }

-In quasi-two dimensions, in particular, it leads to the emergence of a bound state of energy $E_b$ for all values of the three-dimensional scattering length, $a_{3D}$, thereby making the interaction of low-energy quasiparticles repulsive, and leads to the emergence of a logarithmically broad scattering resonance at collision energies $\epsilon \sim E_b$.
-The existence of these bound states has indeed been observed both in quasi-one and in quasi-two dimensions~\cite{demler_polaron_vs_kohl,nagerl_cigar_shaped, jochim_CIR, kohl_CIR, esslinger_CIR,Sommer2012}.
+To realize this rich variety of states, one obviously needs to \emph{understand} and \emph{control} the interaction between the confined species.
+As we know from the seminal works of Olshanii~\cite{olshanii} and Petrov, Holzmann, and Shlyapnikov~\cite{petrov_shlyapnikov_PRL,petrov_shlyapnikov_PRA}, confinement radically modifies the effective interaction between atoms~\cite{demler_pekker}; in quasi-two-dimensions, in particular, confinement leads to the emergence of a bound state of energy $\epsilon = - |E^B|$ irrespective of the sign of the interactions of unconfined particles, and a corresponding broad scattering resonance at collision energies $\epsilon \sim |E^B|$ also appears.
+Consequently, due to the presence of this bound state, the effective interaction of low-energy quasiparticles is always repulsive~\cite{petrov_shlyapnikov_PRL, bloch_review}.
+The aforementioned bound states originate from the peculiar scattering properties of two-dimensional systems~\cite{petrov_shlyapnikov_PRL,landau_QM}, and were indeed observed both in quasi-one and in quasi-two dimensions~\cite{demler_polaron_vs_kohl,nagerl_cigar_shaped, jochim_CIR, kohl_CIR, esslinger_CIR,Sommer2012}.